-S.No Contents 1 Isolation and estimation of starch from potato 2 Isolation and estimation of DNA and RNA from goat liver (genomic) Isolation and estimation of Bacterial Nucleic acids 3 Estimation of sodium by flame photometry 4 5 Agarose gel electrophoresis of genomic and plasmid DNA Separation of amino acids sugars and lipids by 6 chromatography 7 Separation of plant pigments by column chromatography 8 PCR Technique (demonstration) 9 Separation of serum protein by PAGE 10 Isolation and estimation of glycogen from the material.
+S.No List of Experiments 1 Isolation and estimation of starch from potato 2 Isolation and estimation of DNA and RNA from goat liver (genomic) 3 Isolation and estimation of Bacterial Nucleic acids 4 Estimation of sodium by flame photometry 5 Agarose gel electrophoresis of genomic and plasmid DNA 6 Separation of sugars by thin layer chromatography 7 Separation of lipids by thin layer chromatography 8 Separation of amino acids by thin layer chromatography 9 Separation of plant pigments by column chromatography 10 PCR Technique (demonstration) 11 Separation of serum protein by PAGE 12 Isolation and estimation of glycogen from the material

-- 1. Srivastava S, 2010.
-Molecular Techniques in Biochemistry and Biotechnology, 1st edition, New Central Book Publishers. - 2.
-Keith Wilson, John Walker, 2010.
-Principle of Practical Biochemistry, 7th edition, Cambridge University Press.
+- Srivastava S, 2010, "Molecular Techniques in Biochemistry and Biotechnology", 1st edition, New Central Book Publishers, New Delhi. - 2 Keith Wilson, John Walker, 2010.
+"Principle of Practical Biochemistry", 7th edition, Cambridge University Press, England